Billy Woods: Career

-Billy Woods released his debut solo album, Camouflage, on his record label Backwoodz Studioz in 2003.
-In 2012, he released History Will Absolve Me.
-In 2013, he released Dour Candy, which was entirely produced by Blockhead.
+In 2013, Woods released Dour Candy, which was entirely produced by Blockhead.
 In 2017, he released Known Unknowns.
 It was included on Rolling Stone's "15 Great Albums You Probably Didn't Hear in 2017" list.
 In 2019, he released a collaborative album with producer Kenny Segal, titled Hiding Places, as well as a solo album, Terror Management.
 2020 brought Brass, a collaborative album with Moor Mother.
 Woods released Aethiopes and Church in 2022.
+On 27 March 2023, Woods announced his second collaboration with the producer Kenny Segal titled Maps.
+The album was released on 5 May 2023.
+It was preceded by two singles, "Facetime", which was released on April 12, 2023, and featured the Baltimore singer Samuel T. Herring, and "Soft Landing", which was released May 3, 2023.
+In 2025, he released Golliwog.